Malawi communities mitigate flooding through catchment-level management activities

 Each RFS country project conducts activities that fall under common thematic areas within the programme.
 Explore each project theme relevant to the RFS Malawi country project below to see which activities are being implemented under each theme.

 Explore our stories from the field to learn more about the activities, milestones, lessons learned, and achievements of the RFS Malawi project.

 We have a growing library of reports, briefs, case studies, media, tools and guidelines.
 Explore all resources related to the RFS Malawi project to get greater insight into our programme activities.

-The RFS Malawi project is working to enhance the provision of ecosystem services and improve the productivity and resilience of smallholder agricultural systems by addressing land degradation, loss of agro-biodiversity, and climate change adaptation and mitigation.
-RFS Malawi Project Coordinator, Munday Makoko, gave a webinar presentation to RFS country project teams in July 2020 to provide an update on Malawi country project activities, achievements, challenges and lessons learned.
-The presentation was followed by facilitated Q&A session to allow country project and RFS partners to exchange information and learn more about Malawi country project activities.
+The RFS Malawi project is enhancing the provision of ecosystem services and improving the productivity and resilience of smallholder agricultural systems.
+During the 2021 country roundtable, Environmental Monitoring Officer Tsilizani Mseu provided an update on the project’s activities, achievements, challenges and lessons learned.
+The presentation was followed by facilitated Q&A session to allow country project and RFS partners a chance to exchange information and learn more about RFS activities in Malawi.